montopolis/desdinova/README.md

 ## Next Steps

-1. Customize the Top Menu in `/src/components/TopMenu.astro`
+1. Customize the Top Menu in `src/components/TopMenu.astro`
-2. Customize the Bottom Menu in `/src/components/BottomMenu.astro`
+2. Customize the Bottom Menu in `src/components/BottomMenu.astro`
-3. Add any required scripts to `/src/components/Analytics.astro`
+3. Add any required scripts to `src/components/Analytics.astro`
-4. Update `/src/pages/index.astro` as your homepage
+4. Update `src/pages/index.astro` as your homepage
-5. Ideally, leave the `/src/components/_core` folder untouched to facilitate future updates
+5. Ideally, leave the `src/components/_core` folder untouched to facilitate future updates

 ## Adding a New Page (A Basic Flowbite Workflow)

-1. Copy `/src/pages/_starterPage.astro` to a new file within `/src/pages`
+1. Copy `src/pages/_starterPage.astro` to a new file within `src/pages`
 2. Update `pageTitle` and `pageDescription` in `<Layout pageTitle="_starter" pageDescription="_starter Page">`
 3. Find a Flowbite component or block at [Flowbite](https://flowbite.com) that you wish to use
-4. Click "Copy Code" (CSS not needed)
+4. Click "Copy Code" (CSS and JS are not needed)
 5. Paste the code inside `<Layout></Layout>`
 6. Customize the component/block
 7. Review, edit, and refine until satisfied with your page